aep-dev/aeps/blog/terraform-post.md

 Terraform is a powerful Infrastructure-as-Code (IaC) tool that allows you to define and manage your infrastructure using code.
 Infrastructure-as-Code, in general, is the practice of managing and provisioning infrastructure through machine-readable definition files rather than through manual processes.
 This means you can automate the creation, modification, and deletion of resources across various cloud providers and on-premises environments, ensuring consistency, repeatability, and version control.

-Cloud companies often build out Terraform providers, which are responsible for establishing differences between the cloud/user intent, determining which API requests are necessary, making those requests, and handling any follow-up actions.
+Cloud companies often build out Terraform providers, which are responsible for establishing differences between the cloud and the user's intent, determining which API requests are necessary, making those requests, and handling any follow-up actions.

-# Why do we need the AEPs for this?
+# How do the AEPs help with this?

 Let's take a look at a pseudocode version of the Terraform lifecycle.